pyxtal package

 to_file(filename=None, fmt=None, permission='w', sym_num=None, header='from_pyxtal')[source]

-Creates a file with the given ame and type to store the structure.
+Creates a file with the given name and type.
 By default, creates cif files for crystals and xyz files for clusters.
 For other formats, Pymatgen is used

 Parameters: